helloprasanna/AWS-CSA-Notes-2018/IAM/README.md

 - ALWAYS setup multifactor auth on root account
 - Customize password rotation policies
 - Unable to set billing alarm in cloud watch because of new account
+- Power User access allows all AWS services except for management of groups and users within IAM.
+- User cannot log in to the AWSconsole using AccessKeyID and Secret Access Key, instead you must generate a password for the user.

 ## Links